Overview of the Azure Event Hubs Dedicated tier

 Self-serve scaling

-The Dedicated cluster offers self-serve scaling capabilities that allow you to adjust the capacity of the cluster according to dynamic loads and to facilitate business operations.
+The dedicated cluster offers self-serve scaling capabilities that allow you to adjust the capacity of the cluster according to dynamic loads and to facilitate business operations.
 You can scale out during spikes in usage and scale in when the usage is low.

 High-end features and generous quotas

-Capacity Units(CU)
+Capacity units

-• Number of producers and consumers
+• Number of producers and consumers.

 • Number of partitions.